lvzon/infectionsurvey/README.md

 # infectionsurvey
-Crowdsourced respiratory infection data (self-reported)
+Crowdsourced respiratory infection data, based on self-reported symptoms

 This repository will report the results of the following survey: https://ec.europa.eu/eusurvey/runner/crowdsourcedrespinfectiondata